-Any student who feels s/he may need a learning accommodation based on the effect of a disability should contact Dr. Troy Troftgruben(ttroftgruben@wartburgseminary.edu or (563)589-0307) to coordinate reasonable accommodations for documented disabilities.
+Any student who feels they may need a learning accommodation based on the effect of a disability should contact Academic Dean Cheryl Peterson at cmpeterson@wartburgseminary.edu or (563)589-0311) to coordinate reasonable accommodations for documented disabilities.
 Wartburg encourages you to self-identify after admission to Wartburg Theological Seminary, and prior to the start of the term.
 Please give us the necessary lead time to meet with you, discuss your accommodation needs, and complete Wartburg's Seminary Accommodations Request Form.